yusufbzkrt200/yusufbzkrt200/README.md

 - 👋 Hi, I’m @yusufbzkrt200
-- 👀 I’m interested in java
+- 👀 I’m interested in java, c# , html , css ,javascript and SQL
-- 🌱 I’m currently learning java
+- 🌱 I’m currently developing Websites
-- 💞️ I’m looking to collaborate on nobody in now
+- 💞️ I’m looking to collaborate on Mebasoft in now
-- 📫 How to reach me @yusufbzkrt200 on ınstagram
+- 📫 How to reach me @softwareruless on ınstagram

 <!---
 yusufbzkrt200/yusufbzkrt200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.